 For condos, the fees can go toward basic upkeep, maintenance of building exteriors, amenities, and insurance that doesn’t fall under individual homeowner’s insurance.
 (Condo owners typically are responsible for the interior of their units, while townhouse owners are usually responsible for maintaining the inside and outside alike, so their HOA fees may be smaller.)

 Buying into a co-op means purchasing shares or an interest in the entire building.
 The monthly fees for co-ops tend to be higher than condo fees.

 Before buying into an HOA community, it’s imperative to vet the board’s finances, including its reserve fund, how often it has raised rates in recent years, whether it has collected any special assessments or plans, and whether it’s facing any lawsuits.

 You may know what you’d like to buy (condo vs. house) and where (in what neighborhood), but do you feel as though now is the right time?
 If so, fantastic.

 You might decide, though, that you want to rent for a while longer under certain circumstances, which can include:

-• wanting to save more money for the down payment and any associated expenses
+• Wanting to save more money for the down payment and closing costs

-• wanting more time to look at houses/condos before deciding
+• Needing more time to look at houses and condos before deciding